 A thyroidectomy is an operation that involves the surgical removal of all or part of the thyroid gland.
 A thyroidectomy is often performed when a patient has thyroid cancer or some other condition related to the thyroid gland.

 Parathyroidectomy is the surgical removal of one or more parathyroid glands.
-This procedure is used to remove primary tumors or hyperplasia of the glands, especially when they produce excessive parathyroid hormone.
+This procedure is used to remove primary tumours or hyperplasia of the glands, especially when they produce excessive parathyroid hormone.

 Minimally invasive endoscopic Thyroidectomy

 Dr. Daoud has mastered the endoscopic approach to thyroid gland.
 In 2005, Dr. Daoud performed the first endoscopic thyroid procedure in Brisbane.
 Since then, numerous refinements in endoscopic thyroid techniques have led to improvements to this approach of removing the thyroid gland.
 With the endoscopic approach, a small incision is made in the neck.
 A small camera (endoscope) is inserted in the tunnel to allow visualisation of the thyroid gland and surrounding anatomy.
 The endoscopic view provides an illuminated, magnified view of the operative field, permitting the surgeon to perform a safe thyroid procedure.
 Our surgeons can perform partial or total thyroid removal with this approach, including patients with stage 1 thyroid cancer and Graves' disease.
 In addition to the improved view of thyroid anatomy, the main advantage of endoscopic thyroidectomy is that the incision and subsequent scar is very small.
 More than 70 percent of our endoscopic thyroid patients are discharged the same day of surgery.